pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 created; at some point in the future, update stream will allow this factor to be used to change the minimum degree of read parallelism on an existing Stream.

-Once the Stream Configuration (`streamConfig`) object is created, creating the Stream is straight forward using `createStream()`.
+Once the Stream Configuration (`streamConfig`) object is built, creating the Stream is straight forward using `createStream()`.
 After the Stream is created, we are all set to start writing Event(s) to the Stream.